sigstore/sigstore-python/README.md

 pysign
 ======

+⚠️ This project is not ready for use! ⚠️

 `pysign` is a tool for signing Python package distributions.

 This project is developed by [Trail of Bits](https://www.trailofbits.com/) with